-An intergovernmental receivable has been recorded for the final year end adjustment of the State funded Voluntary Pre-Kindergarten (VPK) programs operating at Oasis Elementary and Christa McAuliffe Elementary Schools.
+An intergovernmental receivable has been recorded for the final year end adjustment of the State funded Voluntary Pre-Kindergarten (VPK) program operating at Oasis Elementary School.
 Each of the elementary schools have 20 full time equivalent students enrolled in the program.